Software-Reengineering/RePatch/README.md

 ## Project Structure

-Below is an overview of the main files and directories in this project:

-- **src/**: Contains the Java source code for the patch integration tool.
-- **src/main/java/**: Main application logic, including patch analysis, integration, and conflict resolution modules.
-- **src/test/java/**: Unit and integration tests for the core functionality.
-- **pom.xml**: Maven configuration file specifying dependencies and build instructions.
-- **target/**: Directory where compiled classes and packaged JAR files are generated after building the project.
-- **README.md**: This documentation file.
-- **LICENSE**: The license file for the project (MIT License).
-- **.gitignore**: Specifies files and directories to be ignored by Git.

-Each file and directory is organized to support modular development, testing, and easy usage of the patch integration tool.

-## Project Structure

 This section provides an overview of the key components and files in the RePatch repository.

 ### Project Metadata